Nutty1704/Translator/README.md

 # Translator

-## A translator for .txt files and .docx files which can translate a file with content in any language to any user specified language.
+## A translator for .txt files and .docx files which can translate a file with text in any language to any user specified language.

 The translator creates a new translated file in the same directory.